tomhoule/graphql-conf-2025-talks/the-federated-graphql-subscriptions-zoo/slides.typ

 == Advantages of an extensions-based approach compared to EDFS

 - Arbitrary data formats for the messages (not only JSON)
-- Customizable and extensible without touching the Gateway.
+- Customizable and extensible without forking the Gateway.
 You can write extensions for other pub/sub systems (Kinesis, etc.).
 - More powerful filters (`jq` expression language)
-- By convention, configuration is usually in your Gateway configuration, not expressed in your subgraph's GraphQL schemas

 == Takeaways